TimBomBom/Astro/source/content/Research Projects/Measuring Stellar Temperatures/Overview.md

 $$

 The initial guess starts at around *T = 100 K* and evaluates the RMSE via eq.
 6,  then checks if the error for *T = 101 K* is smaller.
-If so, 101 K becomes the new guess, and the process repeat for *T=102K* and so on.
+If so, 101 K becomes the new guess, and the process repeat for *T = 102 K* and so on.
 This goes until the error is minimized, at which point the process stops and the final temperature estimate is returned.

 ---

 # Results

 From the stars tested so far, this method vastly exceeded expectations.
 The accuracy for mid-temperature (F,G,K class) stars was remarkable,  yielding errors <1% (Table 1).
 This was a pleasant surprise, and confirmation that it was indeed possible to perform a basic form of stellar spectroscopy with cheap amateur gear.

 <br>